 The Gardiner is devoted to everything clay, from fine porcelain to startling sculpture.
 It’s just south of Bloor on Avenue Road, across the street from the ROM.
-It’s perfectly placed for a pre-visit stroll along Toronto’s Golden Mile and a snack or drinks at one of the many restaurants and bars in the area or in the Gardiner Bistro.
+It’s perfectly placed for a pre-visit stroll along Toronto’s Mink Mile and a snack or drinks at one of the many restaurants and bars in the area or in the Gardiner Bistro.
 Of course, you can always just skip the snacks and enjoy the museum!

 Tuesdays at the McMichael Canadian Art Collection cost seniors 20% less.

 The McMichael Canadian Art Collection is a little out of town in Kleinburg.
 Depending on where you live – it’s about 40 minutes from mid-town Toronto and about half an hour from where we live in Richmond Hill – it can be a pleasant drive.